ChrstphrHll/npc_gen/students/Rivik Connak.md

 year: 3
 guild: Elkenval
 partyID: 30
+tags:
+- Triton
+- Monk
+- Assault
+- 3rd
+- Elkenval
 ---
 # Rivik Connak
 ---
 ### Description
 - 3rd year Triton Monk in Elkenval
-- wavy white hair that's parted to the right, Pale Brown eyes, and Olive skin
+- wavy white hair that's parted to the right, Aqua eyes, and Olive skin
 - Is Hearty and Neutral, and has Humanity as their ideal

 ### Organizations